West Kalimantan: Topology

 In general, West Kalimantan land is low-lying and has hundreds of rivers are safe when navigable, slightly hilly which extend from west to east along the valley Kapuas and Natuna Sea / Strait Karimata.
 Most of the land area is a swampy mix of peat and mangrove forests.
 The land area is flanked by two mountain ranges, namely, Kalingkang Mountains in the North and the Schwaner Mountains in the south along the border with the province of Central Kalimantan.
 Judging from the soil texture, the majority of West Kalimantan's area consists of the soil type PMK (podsolic red-yellow), which covers an area of about 10.5 million hectares, or 17.28 per cent of the total area of 14.7 million hectares.
 Next, the ground OGH (organosol, gley and hummus) and the alluvial soil of about 2.0 million hectares, or 10.29 per cent sprawled across Dati II, but most likely in the coastal district.

 Influenced by the vast lowlands, the heights of the mountains are relatively low as well as non-volcanically active.
 The highest mountain is Mount Baturaya in Serawai District of Sintang Regency which has an altitude of 2,278 metres above sea level, far lower than Mount Semeru (East Java, 3,676 metres) or Mount Kerinci (Jambi, 3,805 metres).

 Mount Lawit is located in Kapuas Hulu District, Embaloh Hulu and more formerly known in West Kalimantan.
 It only is the third highest because it has a high 1,767 metres, while the second highest is Mount Batusambung (in Ambalau District) with a height of up to 1,770 metres.

 Lakes and Rivers

 West Kalimantan is an area that could be called "The Thousand Rivers Province".
-The nickname is in line with the geographical conditions that have hundreds of large and small rivers, among others, can be and often are navigable.
+The nickname is in line with the geographical conditions that have hundreds of large and small rivers, among others, which can be and often are navigable.
 Several major rivers are still the lifeblood and mainline to transport the countryside, although the road infrastructure has been able to reach most districts.